TheLengendaryWiz/Personalized-Medicine-with-AI/Readme.md

 `pip install flask`
 `pip install flask-cors`
 `pip install sklearn`
 `pip install waitress`
 [Note: waitress is optional]

 Then, you can run the server and test the frontend.
 [Note: I've deployed the frontend on firebase so ignore the firebase.json file]

 ## Credits
-Thanks to Stellar Template by HTML5 UP for the frontend.
+Thanks to [Stellar Template](https://html5up.net/stellar) for the frontend.
+Thanks to Microsoft for Github Copilot.
+It really helped me to get started and save time.